tap349/tap349.github.io/_posts/2018-12-19-elixir-flow.md

  [R1]  [R2]    # Flow.reduce/3 (consumer)
 ```

-number of stages can be changed after partitioning:
+partitioning doesn't have to keep the same number of stages as before:

 ```elixir
 ["foo", "bar", "baz", "foo"]